almorshidi0/cs50p/final_project/README.md

 ## Video Demo

-To get a visual demonstration of the Flashcard Review Program, please watch this [video demo](#).
+To get a visual demonstration of the Flashcard Review Program, please watch this [Video Demo](https://youtu.be/gfnoaMo5MmI).
 This video offers a walkthrough of the program, showcasing key features such as card creation, editing, reviewing, and progress tracking.
 The demo aims to provide a hands-on understanding of the program's functionalities.

 ## Project Overview